chrispyth42/4chan-Thread-Archiver/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-The 'Threads' table contains metadata abou the thread.
-Such as how many unique IP addresses have posted to it, how many replies it has, etc. This data is all stored within the first 'post' object of each thread, and is updated every time a request is made to a thread
+The 'Threads' table contains metadata about the thread.
+Such as how many unique IP addresses have posted to it, how many replies it has, etc. This data is all stored within the first 'post' object of each thread, and is updated every time the script makes a call to a thread

 -----------------------------------------------------------------------------------------------------------------------------